 Why did I build it?

-Honestly I saw a big need for management software for climbing gyms that was not only time saving, but aesthetically beautiful and insightful.
+Honestly I saw a big need for management software for climbing gyms that was not only time saving, but aesthetically beautiful, modern, and insightful.
 The current solution is 10 years old, and the UI reflects this.
 It's a PC based program.
-The owner or accountant manually collects the membership dues.
+The owner or accountant for the gym running the software manually collects the membership dues.
 That's crazy talk.